 Please note: Only the fields checked in the Attributes field will later be visible in the DocumentsCorePack Template Designer.

-The procedure of inserting a table of items is completely automated, so we just need to set the curser to the position where we want to add the table and double click on one of the fields that we have previously added to the table.
-As soon as we do so, a dialog (see Figure 8) appears.
+The process of inserting a table of items is completely automated.
+You simply need to set the cursor to where you want to add the table, and then double-click on one of the fields that you have previously added to the table.
+A dialog (see Figure 8) will then appear.

-Within this dialog, you can select between three possibilities of how the fields should be inserted to the table.
+Within this dialog, you can select from three options for how the fields should be inserted into the table.

-With a click on the Rows and Columns – Dropdown, you get the possibility to split or merge the columns, to insert a right or left column, to delete a row or a table and to add a header or a footer row.
+With a click on the Rows and Columns dropdown, you have the options to split or merge the columns, insert a right or left column, delete a row or a table, and add a header or a footer row.

-Please note: It is of utmost importance to insert the header, as well as the footer, exclusively via the www.mscrm-addons.com – tab in the command bar!
+Please note: It is very important to insert the header, as well as the footer, exclusively via the www.mscrm-addons.com tab in the command bar.
 Do not enter them via Microsoft Word!

-After saving the document and selecting our CRM-data we can see the result with the replaced fields at the top, the line item table including the sum in the middle, and the bank-details at the bottom.
+In the example below, we can see the result with the replaced fields at the top, the line item table including the sum in the middle, and the bank-details at the bottom.